gluster/glusterdocs/Troubleshooting/README.md

 Troubleshooting Guide
 ---------------------

-This guide describes some commonly seen issues and steps to recover from them.
+This guide is intended to help the user understand and troubleshoot issues with a Gluster deployment.
+This document is being extended.
+If the topic/error is not found, please reach out to the [Gluster community](https://www.gluster.org/community/).

-If that doesn’t help, reach out to the [Gluster community](https://www.gluster.org/community/), in which case the guide also describes what information needs to be provided in order to debug the issue.
-At minimum, we need the version of gluster running and the output of `gluster volume info`.
+The guide includes the aspects of information which are required to be provided in order to help debug the issue.
+If the initial conversation contains the version of gluster running and the output of `gluster volume info` that helps us get started.

 ### Where Do I Start?